Mixing Concrete and Construction Equipment with Cantonese Opera and Wing Chun: the Wan family of Wai Hing and Modern

-Wan Wai-yin and his wife has at least two sons – James Wan Koon-ying (尹冠英) and Wan Koon-chung and two daughters – Wan Ching-yee (尹靜儀) and Wan Ching-han (尹靜嫻).
+Wan Wai-yin and his wife has at least two sons – James Wan Koon-ying (尹冠英) and Wan Koon-chung and three daughters – Wan Ching-han (尹靜嫻), Wan Ching-yee (尹靜儀) and Wan Ching-man.
 Both James and Koon-chung studied in Canada and James joined the family business in the 1970s after graduation from Queen’s University in Kingston, Ontario.

 James, Koon-chung and Ching-han studied martial arts under the Wing Chun master Chiu Van (招允, 1929-1975), who was one of the students of the revered kung fu master Ip Man (葉問, also the teacher of Bruce Lee and himself immortalized by many movies in recent years).
 Chiu Van’s son Chiu Hung-kwan (招鴻鈞) succeeded his father and when Hung-kwan moved to Canada in 1994, James Wan continued the Chiu Van Athletic Association (招允體育會) in HK while Wan Koon-chung opened his Koon Chung Wing Chun Academy in 2005.

 In 1979, James and his father founded Modern (International) Plants & Machineries Ltd (現代 (國際) 機械設備有限公司, renamed Modern (Intl) P & M Holdings in 2000) to distribute construction equipment in HK and China.
 At one point this included road construction equipment Ingersoll Rand, Rosco (asphalt paving) and Power Curbers from the US, Benninghoven (asphalt mixer) from Germany, and Broddway from Sweden.
 Some of its early clients in the mainland included the Garden Hotel and White Swan Hotel in Guangzhou.